 He began working as a freelance composer for feature and TV films, commercials, events and theater projects in 1996.
 Important to him is the contact with the public as pianist and songwriter for the theater and cabaret stage.
 Philipp Fabian Kölmel obtained many composition commissions for international events.
 Thus, for example, he created for the 150th anniversary of Siemens Russia a live surround concert for five grand pianos; for Giesecke & Devrient a symphony for full orchestra and rock band, for the Hamburg-Mannheimer insurance company a pop symphony with elements from Beethoven’s „Ode to Joy“.

 He made his feature film debut with the orchestral film score for Cascadeur (1998).
-One of his latest scoring assignments Rubinrot (2013) and Saphirblau (2014) is causing more interest amongst collectors and critics alike, the music is released on Sony Classical.
+One of his latest scoring assignments Rubinrot (2013), Saphirblau (2014) and Smaragdgrün (2016) is causing more interest amongst collectors and critics alike, the music is released on Sony Classical.

 Philipp Fabian Kölmel is a member of the Deutsche Filmakademie e.V.
 (The German Film Academy), the Deutscher Komponistenverband e.V.
 (German Composers Association), founding member and leadership committee member of the Deutsche Filmkomponistenunion (German Film Music Society).